Strategies for Effective Construction Workforce Planning

 Michel Richer

-Michel Richer is the Manager of Content and Communications at Bridgit.
-He got his start in the construction industry at an early age with a local restoration company.
+Michel Richer is the Manager of Content and Product Marketing at Bridgit.
+He started in the construction industry early on with a local restoration company.
 Michel is driven to propel the construction industry forward by helping to eliminate outdated, ineffective processes.

 Connect on LinkedIn →